 The former South Sydney Hospital site on Joynton Avenue, Zetland is set to become the creative heart of Green Square, with historic buildings to be restored into community facilities.

-The site will also have new community facilities for the Green Square area including a childcare centre with a capacity for 60 children, a community hall, a specialist medical centre and a park.
+The former hospital site will also have other facilities for the Green Square area including a childcare centre with a capacity for 60 children, a community hall, a specialist medical centre and a park.
 Council approved the DA for the childcare centre in February 2015.

 Affordable housing will also be located on the site and is being developed by City West Housing.